Rawson Lake above Kananaskis Lakes is SW of Calgary, Alberta, Canada.

 Arrival at the Upper Kananaskis Lake upper parking area at 5,626 ft (1,715 m) and -2 degrees C finds overcast skies which will remain that way for the rest of the day.
 Snowshoes easily navigate 6 inches (15 cm) of fresh powder snow over a well-traveled crust beneath.
 Fresh snow deepens as elevation increases.
 The trek to Rawson Lake at 6,644 ft (2025 m) is 4 KM (2½ miles) each way in a world of white, winter wonderland.

 Near the beginning, the trail leads counter clockwise around and above the shoreline of Upper Kananaskis Lake through crisp and musty, old spruce forest.
 In about a kilometer (⅝ of a mile), a foot bridge passes Sarrail Falls forming new ice at its edges.

-Views across Upper Kananaskis Lake to the mountains beyond are spectacular.
+Views are spectacular across Upper Kananaskis Lake to the mountains beyond.

 A short off-trail excursion reveals trees with their lower branches missing.
 This is strong indicator of an avalanche chute.
 Without beacons, avalanche gear and avalanche training, retreat is mandatory.

 The return hike on the same route is swift.
 There is intermittent sun on distant mountains and heavy weather rolling in from the north.